 The details… Bryce Country Cabins have various different size cabins.
-An individual cabin like ours costs $99 a night plus tax for two people or $125 for four.
+An individual cabin like ours costs from $99 a night for two people or $119 for four, plus tax.
 There are also deluxe cabins which have a separate kitchen-diner and larger Pioneer cabins for families.

 Quail Park Lodge – Kanab, Utah